iluvcapra/pycmx/docs/source/index.rst

   with open("tests/edls/TEST.edl") as f:
     edl = pycmx.parse_cmx3600(f)

-This returns a generator tha will yield each :class:`~pycmx.event.Event`.
+This returns a generator that will yield each :class:`~pycmx.event.Event`.
-Events can have multiple edits, if they are a part of a cross-dissolve oe a key.
+Events can have multiple edits, if they are a part of a cross-dissolve or a key.

 .. toctree::
    :maxdepth: 5